gbenroscience/ParserNG/parser-ng-sql/README.md

 ```

 The plan is cached by schema shape (column names and types), not by which
-`VectorSchemaRoot` instance you pass in — so this works exactly the same,
+`VectorSchemaRoot` instance you pass in; so this works exactly the same,
 and just as cheaply, when `batch1` and `batch2` are two different objects
 with the same column layout, which is the normal case for a streaming or
 per-request workload where a fresh batch arrives on every call.
 If a later
 `execute` call passes a batch with a genuinely different schema (different
-column names or types), the plan is transparently recompiled — you don't
+column names or types), the plan is transparently recompiled; you don't
 need to detect that yourself.

 ### Choosing an execution backend